‘We have an active shooter at Apalachee High School.’ Sheriff’s office releases radio calls from Georgia high school shooting

 Colt Gray is not eligible for the death penalty if convicted because he is a juvenile, state Judge Currie Mingledorff said during a September 6 hearing.
 Colin Gray faces up to 180 years in prison if convicted on all 14 charges against him.

-An unknown person also called Apalachee High School that day warning of shootings at five schools, with Apalachee to be the first, according to authorities.
+An unknown person called Apalachee High School on the day of the shooting warning of shootings at five schools, with Apalachee to be the first, according to authorities.

 Colt Gray had ridden the bus to school that morning with the gun concealed in his backpack “as if it was a … school project,” Barrow County Sheriff Jud Smith told CNN affiliate WXIA.